apache/hbase-operator-tools/hbase-hbck2/README.md

     -o,--override   override if procedure is running/stuck
     -r,--recursive  bypass parent and its children.
 SLOW!
 EXPENSIVE!
     -w,--lockWait   milliseconds to wait before giving up; default=1 Pass one (or more) procedure 'pid's to skip to procedure finish.
 Parent of bypassed procedure will also be skipped to the finish.
 Entities will be left in an inconsistent state and will require manual fixup.
 May need Master restart to clear locks still held.
 Bypass fails if procedure has children.
 Add 'recursive' if all you have is a parent pid to finish parent and children.
 This is SLOW, and dangerous so use selectively.
 Does not always work.

- unassigns <ENCODED_REGIONNAME>...
+ filesystem [OPTIONS] [<TABLENAME...]
    Options:
-    -o,--override  override ownership by another procedure A 'raw' unassign that can be used even during Master initialization (if the -skip flag is specified).
-Skirts Coprocessors.
-Pass one or more encoded region names.
-1588230740 is the hard-coded name for the hbase:meta region and de00010733901a05f5a2a3a382e27dd4 is an example of what a userspace encoded region name looks like.
-   For example:
-     $ HBCK2 unassign 1588230740 de00010733901a05f5a2a3a382e27dd4
-   Returns the pid(s) of the created UnassignProcedure(s) or -1 if none.

- setTableState <TABLENAME> <STATE>
-   Possible table states: ENABLED, DISABLED, DISABLING, ENABLING To read current table state, in the hbase shell run:
-     hbase> get 'hbase:meta', '<TABLENAME>', 'table:state'
-   A value of \x08\x00 == ENABLED, \x08\x01 == DISABLED, etc.
-   Can also run a 'describe "<TABLENAME>"' at the shell prompt.
-   An example making table name 'user' ENABLED:
-     $ HBCK2 setTableState users ENABLED
-   Returns whatever the previous table state was.
+    -f, --fix    sideline corrupt hfiles, bad links and references.
+   Report corrupt hfiles and broken links.
+Pass '--fix' to sideline corrupt files and links.
+Pass one or more tablenames to narrow the checkup.
+Default checks all tables.
+Modified regions will need to be reopened to pick-up changes.

  setRegionState <ENCODED_REGIONNAME> <STATE>
    Possible region states:
-      OFFLINE, OPENING, OPEN, CLOSING, CLOSED, SPLITTING, SPLIT, FAILED_OPEN, FAILED_CLOSE, MERGING, MERGED, SPLITTING_NEW, MERGING_NEW,
+    OFFLINE, OPENING, OPEN, CLOSING, CLOSED, SPLITTING, SPLIT, FAILED_OPEN, FAILED_CLOSE, MERGING, MERGED, SPLITTING_NEW,
-      ABNORMALLY_CLOSED
+    MERGING_NEW, ABNORMALLY_CLOSED
    WARNING: This is a very risky option intended for use as last resort.
    Example scenarios include unassigns/assigns that can't move forward because region is in an inconsistent state in 'hbase:meta'.
 For